blakecwang/proj4_resubmit/README.md

 pizza.html

-	- removed queries from for loops in changePizzaSize() and updatePosition() functions
+	- removed queries and constants from for loops in changePizzaSize() and updatePosition() functions
 	- compressed images and updated/specified image dims
 	- minified everything in views directory